 Third, some marketing practices are clearly unethical.
 For example, if we lie about what our product does and the consumer ends up finding out the reality after purchase, we’re creating unhappiness.
 We’re doing harm.
 If we tell the truth about our product or service and set realistic expectations, our customers will be happier because we meet their expectations.
 Behaving in an ethical manner is the cornerstone of long-term profitability!
 Create more happiness rather than less, do more good rather than less, and it’s inevitable that people will want our product in their lives more.

 If we set our goals to require that we create the maximum amount of good possible, there’s a strong chance that we’ll create innovative new ways of doing the same old things.
-That eventually leads to transformation of our products, services, practices, and company, one that we can be proud to work at and proud to market as loudly as possible to the world.
+That eventually leads to transformation of our products, services, practices, and company, a transformation that we will be proud of, proud to market as loudly as possible to the world.
 Do enough good, create enough happiness, and the world will want us to win.

 You might also enjoy: